Giovanbattista Catalano: Picerno

 In the second part of the season 2015-2016 he has played 17 games scoring 2 goals for Picerno.

 San Severo

 On 6 July 2016 Catalano signed for San Severo.

 Later career

 On 4 August 2019, it was confirmed that Catalano had joined Serie D club ASD Corigliano Calabro.
 In October 2020, he returned to his former club, Messina.
-However, less than a month later, he joined Licata.
+However, less than a month later, he joined ASD Licata Calcio.
 In July 2021, Catalano joined Città Sant'Agata.

 In the summer 2022, Catalano signed with Ragusa.
 He left the club in December 2022, after signing with Santa Maria Cilento.